All About Carpet Mold

 Buying the proper carpet padding is especially important in areas that experience high humidity levels on a frequent basis.
 The only downside of the mold-controlling carpet padding is the higher price point.
 For many homeowners, paying that premium is worth its benefits.

-Put Carpeting Only in Low-Moisture Areas
+Put Carpeting Only In Low-Moisture Areas

 The location of your carpeting can increase or decrease the chance of mold trouble.
 Keep high-moisture areas of your home free from carpeting.
 For instance, bathrooms and laundry rooms have higher than average humidity levels.